 Skills and Capacity for Cyber Security

 In the financial tech industry, the lack of emphasis on skills training demonstrates why capacity building is a critical ingredient to support cyber security mechanisms.
 The goal for many fintech companies is to help the unbanked become banked.
 For many of these users, it is their first time using a digital tool to access services and therefore many fall prey to phishing campaigns that ask for what seems like relevant information, but is actually being requested by unknown people or groups.
-As a result, some newly banked people have accidentally agreed to new financial commitments or handed over personal information that was later used against them.
+As a result, some newly banked people accidentally agree to new financial commitments or hand over personal information that is later used against them.

 By increasing funding towards digital literacy and digital skills, people are more likely to identify suspicious behavior and avoid sharing information with services that are unrecognized.
 The challenge is that many times, funding is allocated directly into the cost of developing or designing a digital tool, rather than the skills needed to protect a consumer.
 Yet, when it comes to digitization of public services, this variable cannot be ignored as it will reduce trust in the system and limit the scale of adoption.
 It may also inadvertently lead to the manipulation of personal information that could be used by bad actors to instigate tension within a changing ecosystem.